WhatsApp Expert

 5 days later my doctor called and shared the news that my biopsy came positive and I had to meet an oncologist as soon as possible.
 My husband and I were on speaker when my doctor shared the test results with me, and we both were calm even after listening to the life-threatening news.

-Afterwards, in June I had a double mastectomy with expanders inserted and in July I had got a serious infection in my left expander; I was in and out of the hospital a number of times and I had to have it removed.
+Afterwards, in June I had a double mastectomy with expanders inserted and in July I got a serious infection in my left expander; I was in and out of the hospital several times and I had to have it removed.
 So I missed some radiation.
 I was doing Chemo and Radiation simultaneously and it was very tough for me.

 What kept me going

 Staying positive during my entire treatment gave me strength.
-My family, my friends, everyone was there to support me, to pray for me and to provide any kind of help I needed, from coming to see me to giving me a ride to my doctors clinic, they were always there for me.
+My family, my friends, and everyone was there to support me, to pray for me, and to provide any kind of help I needed, from coming to see me to giving me a ride to my doctor's clinic, they were always there for me.

 I kept reminding myself that it is just one storm in life; it will not stay forever.
-I learnt to enjoy little things like spending time with my family, or watching my grandchild grow, or doing some craft work.
+I learned to enjoy little things like spending time with my family, watching my grandchild grow, or doing some craftwork.
 My husband and my children (even though they were adults) were my inspiration.
 My grandchild - watching her was such a relief!
 I wanted to be their strength, not their weakness.

 Another huge support I received was from my employer.
 I did not stop working during my treatment and kept getting paid.
 My work proved to be a healthy distraction for me, else I would be sitting around twiddling my thumbs and wallowing in my treatment or brooding over how bad I felt at that time.

 I kept discussing all about my cancer and treatment with my family and friends.
-Any question they asked, and I didnt have an answer, I would ask my health care team and get the answers.
-When my wellwishers couldnt sit with me and empathise with me during therapies, they sent messages saying that they were praying for me.
+Any question I asked, and I didn't have an answer, I would ask my healthcare team and get the answers.
+When my well-wishers couldn't sit with me and empathize with me during therapies, they sent messages saying that they were praying for me.
 Those simple messages, that small act of showing love and care, also boosted my strength in this fight.

 How Cancer changed my life